-The research in the ‘Equity in Obesity Prevention’ stream aims to inform and support the necessary policy response that will be required to reduce the socioeconomic gradient in unhealthy diets, physical inactivity and excess weight.
-With a strong focus on knowledge translation and exchange, the research from this stream aims to inform tangible changes in policy and practice, which provides everyone with the opportunity to make healthy diet and physical activity choices.
+The research in the ‘Equity in Obesity Prevention’ stream aims to inform and support the necessary policy response that will be required to reduce the socioeconomic gradient in unhealthy diets and excess weight.
+With a strong focus on applying cutting edge technological methods and knowledge translation and exchange, the research from this stream aims to inform tangible changes in policy and practice, which provides everyone with the opportunity to make healthy diet choices.

 Our research program focuses on:

 - Building the evidence on the differential effectiveness of obesity prevention policies and programs according to socioeconomic position

 - Monitoring unhealthy product marketing (food, alcohol, tobacco) to children using artificial intelligent systems